How to build a website like Airbnb

 Sharetribe Console, open to the listing management page.
 Overlaid on top are two boxes where the operator is taking actions: closing a listing and approving a listing.

-When Airbnb first launched, online marketplaces were something completely new.
-While many things have changed since the early days of Airbnb, coding a similar location-based peer-to-peer rental marketplace can still be a complicated, time-consuming, and expensive project, depending on how you go about it.
+When Airbnb first launched, online marketplaces were completely new.
+While many things have changed since then, coding a similar location-based peer-to-peer rental marketplace can still be complicated, time-consuming, and expensive, depending on how you go about it.

 Custom-develop your rental marketplace from scratch